Large language model: History

 The training compute of notable large models in FLOPs vs publication date over the period 2010–2024.
 For overall notable models (top left), frontier models (top right), top language models (bottom left) and top models within leading companies (bottom right).
 The majority of these models are language models.

 The training compute of notable large AI models in FLOPs vs publication date over the period 2017–2024.
 The majority of large models are language models or multimodal models with language capacity.

 Before the emergence of transformer-based models in 2017, some language models were considered large relative to the computational and data constraints of their time.
 In the early 1990s, IBM's statistical models pioneered word alignment techniques for machine translation, laying the groundwork for corpus-based language modeling.
 In 2001, a smoothed n-gram model, such as those employing Kneser–Ney smoothing, trained on 300 million words, achieved state-of-the-art perplexity on benchmark tests.
 During the 2000s, with the rise of widespread internet access, researchers began compiling massive text datasets from the web ("web as corpus") to train statistical language models.

-Moving beyond n-gram models, researchers started in 2000 to use neural networks to learn language models.
+Moving beyond n-gram models, researchers started in 2000 to use neural networks as language models.
 Following the breakthrough of deep neural networks in image classification around 2012, similar architectures were adapted for language tasks.
-This shift was marked by the development of word embeddings (eg, Word2Vec by Mikolov in 2013) and sequence-to-sequence (seq2seq) models using LSTM.
+This shift was marked by the development of word embeddings (e.g., Word2Vec by Mikolov in 2013) and sequence-to-sequence (seq2seq) models using LSTM.
 In 2016, Google transitioned its translation service to neural machine translation (NMT), replacing statistical phrase-based models with deep recurrent neural networks.
 These early NMT systems used LSTM-based encoder-decoder architectures, as they preceded the invention of transformers.